World of Subways: World of Subways Volume 4: New York Line 7

-Despite the fact that Aerosoft, the publisher of the series, announced that Volume 4 would be set on a line on the Paris Métro, TML-Studios publicly released pictures and information that Volume 4 will instead be set on the New York City Subway system in New York City, based on the 7 service.
-Also, this will be the first time the series is not set in the era at the time of the release.
-Instead, it is set in the late 1980s-early 1990s, when the R33S and R36 subway cars were still operational, and prior to the opening of 34th Street–Hudson Yards on September 13, 2015.
+Volume 4 was set on the New York City Subway system in New York City, based on the 7 service.
+Aerosoft, the publisher of the series, had initially announced that this edition would be set on a line on the Paris Métro.
+The game was released for download on March 23, 2015, and a physical release followed on April 2.

+Volume 4 marked the first time the series was not set in the era of its release; instead, it was set in the late 1980s-early 1990s, when the R33S and R36 subway cars were still operational, and prior to the opening of 34th Street–Hudson Yards in 2015.